julie-forman-kay-lab/LLPhyScore/README.md

 - `trained_weights.8FEATURES.human+PDB.pkl` is the model trained using human+PDB sequences as negative dataset.
 - `random_weight.pkl` is the randomly initialized model used during training.

+## Clustering
+The `clustering` directory contains the code and data for Jaccard-similarity-based clustering of LLPS-positive sequences:
+- `Dipeptide.py` contains the code to calculate the pair-wise Jaccard similarity for all sequence-sequence pairs within any given sequence or fasta file.
+- `Cluster_seqs.py` performs hieararchical clustering of LLPS-positive sequences based on pair-wise Jaccard similarity.
+- `Plot_cluster.py` contains the code to visualize all sequence clusters.
+- `clustering_data` folder contains the input and output data of sequence clustering.

 ## Online deployment
 Currently, this tool is only deployed as an offline Python script.
 To run it, see above "Usage Example" section.
 Online deployment of this tool as a web-app is on the way.